qvarnstr0m/TimeReportAPI/README.md

 + Testing: As of now, there is no mention of unit tests or integration tests in the application.
 Automated testing is a crucial aspect of maintaining code quality and preventing bugs as the application grows.

-+ Authentication and Authorization: The current version of the API does not seem to have any authentication or authorization mechanisms in place.
++ Authentication and Authorization: The current version of the API does not have any authentication or authorization mechanisms in place.
 In a real-world application, you'd typically want to restrict access to certain endpoints to protect sensitive information.

 ## Conclusion
 TimeReportAPI is a well-structured project that demonstrates a good understanding of .NET Core web API development, Entity Framework Core, and clean code principles.
 By continuing to build on this strong foundation, the application can be expanded to include more features and handle more complex scenarios.